The summer of 2016 saw us heading off to our first housesit for a month in Germany.

 The Highlights of Other Places We Visited

-The Light show was one of the major highlights as well as admiring the historical architecture and a visit to a Palace.
+The Light show was one of the major highlights, as well as admiring the historical architecture and visiting a Palace.

 Bolongaropalast, Frankfurt to visit this majestic palace.
-You could moovitapp.com which lets you know which train to catch.
-Though I would check closer to the time of using it as with most transportation in Europe time changes and delays are frequent.
+You could use moovitapp.com, which lets you know which train to catch.
+Though I would check closer to the time of using it, with most transportation in Europe time changes and delays are frequent.

 The spectacular light show!

-Mainz was one place where we visited on a few occasions as there was much to see and do, in the way of churches, museums and generally an interesting place to stroll and admire the architecture when you are a new arrival to Germany.
+Mainz was one place we visited on a few occasions as there was much to see and do, in the way of churches, museums and generally an exciting place to stroll and admire the architecture when you are a new arrival to Germany.

 St. Peter’s Church is located beneath Deutschhaus Mainz in the northwest of the historical center of Mainz, Germany.
 It is the one of the most important rococo buildings in Mainz.
 Originally it was a collegiate church monastery of ″St. Peter before the walls″, which had existed since the 10th century and is dedicated to the apostle Peter as patron.